Support the Collections

 In order for the University to formally acknowledge a material gift, donors must sign a “Deed of Gift” form, provided by the Stark Center at the time of donation.
 Once the Deed is finalized and the donation is on-site, the University will send a tax receipt.

 We advise all prospective donors to get advice from their accountant or tax advisor for information on the possible advantages of this form of charitable giving.
 You will be asked to estimate a market value for the items in your gift, and Center staff cannot suggest a fair price for your materials.
 If you believe the value of the gift will be over $5000, the IRS requires you submit an independent appraisal and an IRS Form 8283 acknowledging receipt of the gift by the University.
-We will be happy to talk you through these steps, just contact Director Jan Todd, or Associate Director, Cindy Slater.
+We will be happy to talk you through these steps, just contact Director Jan Todd, or Assistant Director, Kim Beckwith.